dora-metrics/pelorus/docs/Configuration.md

       app.kubernetes.io/name: todolist
 ```

-Example Application via the cli:
+Example Application via the CLI:
 ```
 oc -n mongo-persistent new-app todolist -l "app.kubernetes.io/name=todolist"
 ```

-Example Github issue:
+##Example Github issue##

-Create an issue, and create a Github issue label: "app.kubernetes.io/name=todolist".
+Create an issue and create a Github issue label: "app.kubernetes.io/name=todolist".
 Here is a working [example](https://github.com/konveyor/mig-demo-apps/issues/82)

 ![github_issue](img/github_issue.png)

-Jira issue:
+##Jira issue##

-In the Jira project issue settings, create a label with the text "app.kubernetes.io/name=todolist".
+Create a label in the Jira project issue settings with the text "app.kubernetes.io/name=todolist".

 ![jira_issue](img/jira_issue.png)

-### Commit Time Exporter
+## Configuring the Commit Time Exporter

-The job of the commit time exporter is to find relevant builds in OpenShift and associate a commit from the build's source code repository with a container image built from that commit.
-We capture a timestamp for the commit, and the resulting image hash, so that the Deploy Time Exporter can later associate that image with a production deployment.
+The Commit Time Exporter finds relevant builds in OpenShift and associates a commit from the build's source code repository with a container image built from that commit.
+It captures a timestamp for the commit and the resulting image hash so the Deploy Time Exporter can associate that image with a production deployment.

-We require that all builds associated with a particular application be labeled with the same `app.kubernetes.io/name=<app_name>` label.
+> **Important:** All builds associated with a particular application must be labelled with the same `app.kubernetes.io/name=&lt;app_name>` label.

-Currently we support GitHub and GitLab, with BitBucket coming soon.
-Open an issue or a pull request to add support for additional Git providers!
+> **Note:** Currently Pelorus supports GitHub and GitLab, with BitBucket coming soon.
+Open an issue or a pull request to add support for additional Git providers.

 #### Annotated Binary (local) source build support

-Commit Time Exporter may be used in conjunction with Builds where values required to gather commit time from the source repository are missing.
-In such case each Build is required to be annotated with two values allowing Commit Time Exporter to calculate metric from the Build.
+The Commit Time Exporter may be used in conjunction with builds where values required to gather commit time from the source repository are missing.
+In this case, each build is required to be annotated with two values allowing the Commit Time Exporter to calculate metric from the Build.

-To annotate Build use the following commands:
+Annotate the build with the following commands:
 ```shell
 oc annotate build <build-name> -n <namespace> --overwrite io.openshift.build.commit.id=<commit_hash>

 oc annotate build <build-name> -n <namespace> --overwrite io.openshift.build.source-location=<repo_uri>
 ```

-Custom Annotation names may also be configured using ConfigMap Data Values.
+Custom annotation names may also be configured using ConfigMap Data Values.

-Note: The requirement to label the build with `app.kubernetes.io/name=<app_name>` for the annotated Builds applies.
+> **Note:** The requirement to label the build with `app.kubernetes.io/name=&lt;app_name>` for the annotated Builds applies.

 #### Instance Config